-1. Skin Care Specialist
+1. Skin-Care Specialist

-The nitty-gritty: Customers inevitably want a change: to look more professional, more youthful, or just want a 'do that fits their lifestyle.
+The nitty-gritty: Customers inevitably want a change — whether to look more professional or more youthful, or just to try a 'do that fits their lifestyle.
 The job demands precision and fashion sense, listening skills and sometimes barber-chair psychotherapy.
-The essence of the job is shampooing, cutting, coloring and styling.
-The job can take a toll on you because you spend so much time on your feet, bending forward, and using your arms to wash and rinse your client's hair.
-Demand for hair coloring, hair straightening, and even adding hair extensions has ramped up in recent years, a trend that's expected to remain over the coming decade.
-If you work as an independent contractor — as about half of all stylists do — you'll need to keep detailed records for tax purposes.
+The essential tasks are shampooing, cutting, coloring and styling.
+The job can be physically demanding because you spend so much time on your feet, bending forward and using your arms to wash and rinse your clients' hair.
+Demand for hair coloring, straightening and adding extensions has ramped up in recent years, a trend that's expected to remain over the coming decade.
+If you work as an independent contractor (as about half of all stylists do), you'll need to keep detailed records for tax purposes.
 Juggling clients can be tricky, especially when someone calls with a last-minute request.
-The key is a gracious smile and an ability to make each customer feel special and, well, happy.
-Employment of hairstylists is expected to bump up 16 percent through 2020, according to BLS.
+The keys to success are a gracious smile and an ability to make each customer feel special and, well, happy.
+Employment of hairstylists is expected to jump 10 percent through 2024, according to the BLS.

 Qualifications: All states require hairdressers to be licensed.
 Qualifications for a license vary by state, but generally a person must have a high school diploma or GED and have graduated from a state-licensed barber or cosmetology school.
 Some states have reciprocity agreements that allow you to transfer a valid cosmetology license.
 State licensing board requirements and a list of licensed training schools for cosmetologists may be obtained from the Beauty Schools Directory.
 Word-of-mouth marketing makes or breaks your success as a hairdresser.